named-data/NFD/docs/manpages/nfdc-face.rst

 nfdc face create remote udp://router.example.net reliability on
     Create a face with the specified remote FaceUri and enable NDNLP reliability.

+nfdc face create remote udp://router.example.net congestion-marking on congestion-marking-interval 100 default-congestion-threshold 65536
+    Create a face with the specified remote FaceUri and enable congestion marking.
+Set the base congestion marking interval to 100 ms and the default congestion threshold to 65536 bytes.

 nfdc face destroy 300
     Destroy the face whose FaceId is 300.